-NEW-NYS Regulation 187 and its implications for estate planning professionals
+NEW NYS DFS Regulation 187 Best Interest Rule and its implications for estate planning professionals

 The New York State Department of Financial Services recently issued a Best Interest Rule for Life Insurance (Regulation 187.)
 This new rule is similar to other fiduciary rules requiring life insurance producers to "act in the best interests of the consumer ... based upon an evaluation of relevant suitability information ... with the care, skill and dilligence of a prudent person considering only the interests of the consumer in making recommendations."